 Faculty and staff members can receive training and assistance in setting up and maintaining a web-enhanced course.

-The Library’s course reserve service makes course materials readily available to students at the Circulation Desk with a two hour checkout period.
+The Library’s course reserve service makes course materials readily available to students with a two hour checkout period.
 Faculty members are encouraged to place material on reserve as early before the beginning of the semester as possible.
-Items will be removed from reserve at the end of the designated semester and all personal materials returned unless other instructions are provided .
+Items will be removed at the end of the designated semester and all personal materials returned unless other instructions are provided .

 Law faculty members frequently release past examinations.
 In addition to providing an historical record, these documents may be useful to law students who are preparing for their exams.
 The exam archive is located on the law school intranet.